top of page

 Previously Published Pieces: You may enter pieces that are brand-new or have been previously published elsewhere.
 We have no restrictions on this, though we suggest abiding by any limitations from anyone else who may have published your piece.

 Genre / Theme: Any genre.
-The theme is creativity.
+No theme.

 Mari - Judge Photo.png